Genre: Cowboy/Western Tales

 It is 1901, and the man is question is John Bernard Books, the only surviving gunfighter in the vanishing American West (he was brought to the Big Screen in 1976 by John Wayne in his last film role).

-In an earlier note to the reader, Swarthout explained that the term “gunfighter” had not yet been invented, and a man in Book’s profession was commonly called a “gun man” or a “shootist.”
-Books is headed to El Paso to consult a physician about a concerning medical condition.
+In a note to the reader at the beginning of the book, Swarthout explained that the term “gunfighter” had not yet been invented in 1901, and a man in Book’s profession was commonly called a “gun man” or a “shootist.”
+In the novel, Books is headed to El Paso to consult a physician about a concerning medical condition.
 His horse is also suffering with a painful fistula.
 The narrator continued in the novel’s second paragraph: